Rainforest Alliance: Sustainable tourism

 The Rainforest Alliance was a pioneer in third-party sustainable tourism recognition, working with hotels, inbound and outbound tour operators, and other tourism businesses to help them improve their environmental, social, and economic practices.
 As of October 1, 2018, Preferred by Nature assumed management of the Rainforest Alliance Sustainable Tourism Standards for Hotel and Lodging Services and Inbound Tour Operators.
-Currently, tourism businesses may use the Rainforest Alliance’s green frog seal when they achieve certification according to Preferred by Nature’s Sustainable Tourism Standard, recognized by the Global Sustainable Tourism Council.
+Currently, tourism businesses may use the Rainforest Alliance's green frog seal when they achieve certification according to Preferred by Nature's Sustainable Tourism Standard, recognized by the Global Sustainable Tourism Council.

 Rainforest Alliance 2020 Certification Program

 Rainforest Alliance certification has been extended in recent years to products such as pineapples, hazelnuts, coconut oil, orange juice, and vegetables, among others.
 The presence of the seal in these products has become an added value in the commercial arena.
 Especially for retail groups, the seal represents a differential that distinguishes and certifies that the crop in question has been produced in a sustainable way, meeting specific requirements.
 Voluntary certification programs such as this one aim to reward producers who make the effort to implement better agricultural practices so as to obtain the certification.
-However, in practice, the producers are not always retributed for their efforts.
+However, in practice, the producers are not always rewarded for their efforts.

-In order to obtain Rainforest Alliance certification, compliance with certain environmental, social, and economic criteria is required.
-Thus, farms that want to qualify for certification regularly undergo compliance auditing.
-The compliance requirements are included in the organization's certification program, which was updated with new sustainability requirements in June 2020.
-The new program, named the Sustainable Agriculture Standard, includes new features with respect to the previous one and demands more in environmental, social, and economic terms.
-In addition, the Sustainable Agriculture Standard is composed of two main elements: farm requirements and supply chain requirements.
+To obtain Rainforest Alliance certification, compliance with specific environmental, social, and economic criteria is required and farms seeking certification regularly undergo compliance auditing.
+The certification program was updated and renamed the Sustainable Agriculture Standard in June 2020 with new sustainability requirements which enhanced environmental, social, and economic criteria.
+The new standard consists of two main components: farm requirements and supply chain requirements.

 The Sustainable Agriculture Standard features innovation in the following areas: climate-smart agriculture, deforestation, conserving biodiversity, assessments, shared responsibility, human rights, living wage, continuous improvement, living income, risk-based assurance and gender equality.
 Rainforest Alliance is a code compliant member of ISEAL, and the Sustainable Agriculture Standard is independently evaluated against ISEAL's standard setting Code of Good Practice.